Tapout (song): Critical reception

 XXL ranked it at number 18 on their list of the best songs of 2013.
 They commented saying, "Wayne kicks things off with a verse that, while not the most original, was still entertaining, while Birdman carries the bridge to the only part that really matters, and the only part that keeps this song on the list: Nicki Minaj.
 Here's to nominating "Pull up in that you can't afford this / Only rap bitch on the Forbes list" for couplet of the year.
 That and, of course, that hook is infectious as hell."

 Chart performance

-The song has peaked at number 134 in France and at number 40 on in Belgium, becoming Birdman and Mack Maine's first entries in those countries.
+The song has peaked at number 134 in France and at number 37 on the Belgium Bubbling Under Chart (Wallonia region), becoming Birdman's first entry in France and Mack Maine's first entry in those countries.